-You can apply in Welsh for a DBS check, phone or write to us in Welsh.
+You can apply in Welsh for a DBS check, and you can phone or write to us in Welsh.

-The DBS does not have the authority to translate information and has identified inherent risk to the integrity and accuracy of the DBS service should certificate information be translated.
+The DBS does not have the authority to translate information and has identified inherent risk to the integrity and accuracy of the DBS checking service, should certificate information be translated.

-In addition, where information is to be disputed, there would be an additional need to revert to English for consideration of the original information.
+Also, where information is to be disputed there would be an additional need to revert the information to English for consideration of the original information.

-If you have submitted a DBS check application in Welsh and you are unhappy with the Welsh service you have received from us, you should make a complaint.
+If you have submitted a DBS check application in Welsh and you are unhappy with the Welsh service you have received from us, you can make a complaint.

-If you remain dissatisfied with the final response from the DBS Chief Executive you can take your complaint to the Welsh Language Commissioner who will investigate on your behalf.
+If you remain dissatisfied with the response from the DBS Chief Executive you can take your complaint to the Welsh Language Commissioner who will investigate the issue on your behalf.